Shigeaki-Kanatani/Probe_Design_ver2/README.md

 bioRxiv 2022.12.28.521740
 doi: https://doi.org/10.1101/2022.12.28.521740

 The overall workflow of the script is
 1. Obrain reference sequence from NCBI
 2. Perform BLAST and remove similar sequences
 3. Run the script here to have probe sequences

-Here, we shows the practical example of how to use this script below using a mouse Gad1 and Tph2 mRNA.
+Here, we show the practical example of how to use this script below using a mouse Gad1 and Tph2 mRNA.
 (The example was done at 2024-May-30)

 ## Example1, Mouse Gad1 gene,
 It has 10 isoform at mRNA level, so pick the longest one which is